Create a Yates account today!

 If you see a wasp that looks anything like this, it'll be one of the 'goodies' that eat your garden pests!

 Wasps can occasionally chew soft fruit and leave marks, but most plants are unaffected by them.
-Some wasps feed on nectar, which is beneficial to plant pollination and isn't detrimental to plant health.
+Some wasps feed on nectar, so they can be useful for pollinating plants.

 Share